-The Samsung Galaxy S5 is the best flagship the company has produced to date, and independent screen testing firm DisplayMate said it has the best display it has ever tested.
+The Samsung Galaxy S5 was another stong contender in 2014, and independent screen testing firm DisplayMate said it had the best display it has ever tested.

-Things are looking good in the Samsung camp, and with a fingerprint scanner and heart rate monitor to help it stand out from the crowd it has a group of features to shout about.
-Something the Xperia Z2 rather lacks.
+Things look good in the Samsung camp, with a fingerprint scanner and heart rate monitor in the S5 helping it stand out from the crowd.

 While Samsung may well have packed a whole heap of tech into the Galaxy S5 a compromise had to be made somewhere.
 Build quality.

 The Galaxy S5 is undoubtedly plastic, and it severely lacks the premium appeal of the Xperia Z2.
 Both handsets are waterproof, so it's not like the S5 can use that as an argument.
 It's features versus form here, which one is more important to you?

 Naturally, there's a degree of competition between the Sony Xperia Z2 and its successor, the Xperia Z3.
 Given the short amount of time between the release of the two phones, you'd be forgiven for just going for the latest version and being done with it.

 But hold up just a second there.
 Although the Xperia Z3 is newer, it's also more expensive and many of the advances are just minimal.
 Design-wise, it looks pretty much identical to the Z2, even if it's a fraction of a hair thinner.

 The display is still the same 5.2-inch triluminous 1080p screen as the Z2, with the only change being in brightness.
 The Z3 can hit 600 nits of brightness compared to the 460 on the Z2.
 Likewise, the rear-facing 20.7MP camera is still the same.